 Application: As a carrier system for zinc and antibiotics in creams

-Zeolite was “loaded” with zinc or erythromycin.
+- Zeolite was "loaded" with zinc or erythromycin.

-The release of these active ingredients was tested on artificial skin and in ointment bases.
+- The release of these active ingredients was tested on artificial skin and in ointment bases.

 Result:

-The zeolite released the active ingredients slowly and evenly .
+- The zeolite released the active ingredients slowly and evenly.

-Stable and well tolerated.
+- Stable and well-tolerated.

-👉 Here you'll find the product of the month and a good overview of all STEINKRAFT product lines.
+👉 Here you can find the product of the month and a good overview of all STEINKRAFT areas

 👉 Here you can find all STEINKRAFT products at a glance - directly in the shop